sighingnow/jekyll-gitbook/_pages/Digital.md

 >**Note:** Please check and make sure all configuration steps for digital channel have been completed succesfully before start troubleshooting it.

-There are the following troubleshooting capabilities available for the administrator to troubleshoot issues in digital channels empowered by Webex Connect:
+There are the following troubleshooting capabilities available for the administrator to troubleshoot issues in digital channels provided by Webex Connect:
 -  Export Logs tool
 -  The debugger built into the flow builder
 Let's consider how we can use both of them.

-#### Export Logs tool
+### 1.1.
+Export Logs tool

 This tool allows Webex Connect admin to download inbound and outbound log events as XLSX file for any Service / Asset / Digital Channel for desired timefrrame.
 The we can inspect this file to check, for example, whether the message was received or sent by corresponding component of Webex Connect platform.